 If a brand has grown quickly and expansively, then that’s probably a good indicator of the efficiency of its system of operations.
-A company like F45, for example, which has sold over 1300 franchises internationally since it was founded in 2012, has clearly established a system that is concise enough to be replicable and teachable.
+A company like F45, for example, which has sold over 1,300 franchises internationally since it was founded in 2012, has clearly established a scalable and replicable system.

 3. Seek Franchises with Quality Training and Support